jwworth/til/ruby/edit-in-pry.md

 # Edit in Pry

 Here's a scenario: you're hacking on Ruby code in `pry`, and it's a mess.
-You have block chained on blocks, variables named `a` and `o`, assignments to `_`.
-You can read it, but nobody else can, and one missing `}` breaks everything.
+Blocks chained on blocks, variables named `a` and `other_one`, assignments to `_`.
+You can understand it, but nobody else can, and one extra `}` breaks everything.

 The solution is the `edit` command.
 Typing `edit` in `pry` loads the current buffer into your editor of choice.
 Jump in there and turn those inline blocks